jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 This section largely deals with interaction problems between the mouse1 device, PS/2 mouse, and USB tablets.
 Serial users can ignore this part.

-Starting from linuxwacom-0.7.1, this is not a problem for most kernel 2.6 systems.
+<span style="background:#00ffff">Starting from linuxwacom-0.7.1, this is
+not a problem for most kernel 2.6 systems.
 If you use kernel 2.6 and a driver newer than 0.7.1, you may ignore this page.
 However, it has been reported that on some vendors 2.6 systems, the information detailed on this page still applies.
-So, if you tried all the other steps and the tablet still has issues, you may want to apply this page to elminate the /dev/input/mice issue.
+So, if you tried all the other steps and the tablet still has issues, you may want to apply this page to eliminate the /dev/input/mice issue.</span>

 If you have a USB mouse or PS/2 mouse and are also using a USB tablet, there are two solutions here for you: you may either change your mouse1